 Online learning is not easier than learning in a face-to-face classroom.
 Both types of courses pass through our rigorous academic governance process.
 For online and face-to-face courses, a standard rule of thumb is 3 hours of homework time for every hour of class time; therefore, for a three-credit course, plan on spending at least nine hours per week on homework.
-The difference with online is that, instead of spending your time in traffic and looking for parking, you can spend that time progressing in your schoolwork.
+The difference with online is that, instead of spending time commuting to campus for in-person classes at specific times, you can allocate time to your schoolwork whenever you like.

 Do I need special equipment or software to be an online student?

-You will need access to a computer with an Internet connection.
-The course platform is Sakai, and it operates within your browser such as Chrome or Firefox.
+You will need access to a computer with an internet connection.
+The course platform is Canvas, and it operates within your browser such as Chrome or Firefox.
 Some courses require additional software.
-For example, Microsoft Word is required in some courses to complete certain assignments.
-You may also need to download and install certain plug-ins or other free software (Adobe Acrobat, for example).

 Do I need special technical skills to access online courses?